Jethro (comedian): Personal life and death

 Rowe spent his later years living in Lewdown, where he bred horses and owned a comedy club, which closed in 2012.
 In 1995, he walked from Land's End to Lewdown and raised £20,000 for the Bristol Cancer Open Scanner Appeal.

 He said that "Jethro" and "Geoff Rowe" were two entirely different people, and described himself as "a total recluse" off the stage, embarrassed when people recognised him in the street.

 He died in Plymouth on 14 December 2021, at the age of 73.
 Jethro had been fighting lymphoma for the previous two years, and subsequently contracted COVID-19 in the time leading up to his death.
 A funeral was held at Truro Cathedral on 3 January 2022.

 He is survived by his long-term partner, Jennie Barriball, and his two sons, Jesse and Lanyon.
 Rowe left an estate worth £3.3 million in his will, with most bequeathed to Barriball, including his home near Okehampton, another property in nearby Lifton, plus £250,000 in cash.
-A total of £20,000 worth of Premium Bonds was shared equally between his three grandchildren, and the remainder of his estate went to his two sons.
+A total of £20,000 worth of Premium Bonds was shared equally among his three grandchildren, and the remainder of his estate went to his two sons.
 His number plate J35 TER sold for £30,500 at auction.